DCounsPsych Counselling Psychology / Application and selection

 Advice to applicants

-- a personal statement outlining your reasons for wishing to study on the programme, and the experience and skills you will bring (maximum 3,000 words).
-Candidates are required to follow the guidance (in the 'how to apply' document above) on this personal statement;
+• A personal statement (maximum 3,000 words, with appropriate academic referencing).
+This should outline your reasons for wishing to study on the programme, your academic experience, counselling training and theoretical knowledge, and your personal readiness.
+Candidates are required to follow the guidance (in the ' how to apply ' document) on this personal statement.

-- evidence of your basic counselling skills training or professional experience of using such skills (such as training certificates);
+• Evidence of your basic counselling skills training (such as training certificates);

-You will also need to pass a Criminal Convictions Check, which is undertaken and paid for by the University.
+You will also need to pass a Criminal Convictions Check, which is undertaken and paid for by the University if offered a place on the programme.

 Admission to studying for a PhD or a Professional Doctorate is highly competitive, so please allow as much time as possible to prepare your application, browse our research pages and academics' profiles, and familiarise yourself with the application process and any important deadlines.